 R.C.C. is cheaper as compared to steel and prestressed concrete.
 There is an overall economy by using R.C.C. because its maintenance cost is low.

 The raw materials which are required for R.C.C. i.e., cement, sand aggregate, water, and steel are easily available and can be transported easily.
 Nowadays Ready Mix Concrete (RMC) is used for faster and better construction.
 (RMC is the concrete that is manufactured in the factory and transported to the site in a green or plastic state).

 R.C.C. structures are more fire-resistant than other commonly used construction materials like steel and wood.

 R.C.C. is almost impermeable to moisture.

 Properly designed R.C.C. structures are extremely resistant to earthquakes.

 Disadvantages of R.C.C.

 Despite the above mentioned advantages, R.C.C. has the following disadvantages

-R.C.C. needs a lot of form-work, centring and shuttering to be fixed, thus require a lot of site space and skilled labour.
+R.C.C. needs a lot of form-work, centering, and shuttering to be fixed, thus requiring a lot of site space and skilled labor.